BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 1. Call [Execute Transfer](/reference/executetransfer).

+## Anticipated needs

+1. ReadyRemit needs *Create Sender Account*, *Get Sender Accounts*, *Get Sender Account*, *Update Sender Account*, and *Delete Sender Account* operations to shift the management of sender account information from the client service to ReadyRemit.

 # Your users are the senders

 <span style="color:red;">Note: The ReadyRemit Team is not targeting this use case yet.</span>